openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

         the process of getting Bogofilter integrated with two of the more popular Linux email clients as well as helping you train Bogofilter for spam and ham.

-
+â€

+â€œ

         [Linuxaria: Cheat Sheet collection](http://www.linuxaria.com/pills/cheat-sheet-collection-best?lang=en)

-For [Wikipedia](http://en.wikipedia.org/wiki/Cheat_sheet): A cheat sheet or crib sheet is a concise set of notes used for quick reference.
-Cheat sheet may also be rendered cheatsheet.
+For [Wikipedia](http://en.wikipedia.org/wiki/Cheat_sheet): A cheat sheet or crib sheet is a concise set of notes used for quick reference. â€œCheat sheetâ€ may also be rendered â€œcheatsheetâ€.

-People working in informatics in general and on unix terminals in particular know that is not so easy remember every single command and so it™s usual to have Cheat Sheet, a collection of the most useful commands in a single A4 page for a particular program or environment.
+People working in informatics in general and on unix terminals in particular know that is not so easy remember every single command and so itâ€™s usual to have â€œCheat Sheetâ€, a collection of the most useful commands in a single A4 page for a particular program or environment.

 And this is my small collection. (...)

-
+â€

+â€œ

         [Pingdom: The top 20 strongholds for desktop Linux](http://royal.pingdom.com/2011/05/12/the-top-20-strongholds-for-desktop-linux/)

 As a server OS, Linux has long been highly successful and a poster child for open source.
-For example, Linux currently powers a majority of the world™s web servers and supercomputers.
+For example, Linux currently powers a majority of the worldâ€™s web servers and supercomputers.
 As a desktop OS, however, Linux has yet to gain mainstream acceptance.

 That said, there are some countries where people have embraced Linux on the desktop to a greater degree than most.

-Since you probably wouldn™t be able to guess which these countries are no matter how hard you tried, we have highlighted them in this article.
+Since you probably wouldnâ€™t be able to guess which these countries are no matter how hard you tried, we have highlighted them in this article.
 Read on to find out where desktop Linux is most popular, plus some nice bonus stats. (...)

-
+â€

+â€œ

         [ITWorld/Steven J. Vaughan-Nichols: 5 Skype alternatives for Linux users](http://www.itworld.com/unified-communications/166637/5-skype-alternatives-linux-users?page=0,0)